PintoDrop/socialapi/README.md

 ## Installation

-You will need to install node packages including express.js and mongoose.js after cloning the repo.
+You will need to install node packages including express.js, moment and mongoose.js after cloning the repo.

 ## License